dzemilmanic/Arduino-projects/brick_breaker/README.md

 - Arduino Uno (or compatible board)
 - OLED display (SSD1306, 128x64, I2C, address: `0x3C`)
 - Joystick module (analog Y-axis to A1, button to D8)
-- Unconnected analog pin A2 (for random seed generation)
 - Breadboard and jumper wires

 ---